ivatavuk/eigen_linear_mpc/README.md

 # Reference tracking Linear MPC library using Eigen and OSQP QP solver
-Reference tracking Linear MPC library using Eigen QSQP solver
+Reference tracking Linear MPC library using Eigen OSQP solver

 ## 🖥️ Using the library